 Halloween Table Decorating Ideas

 I also LOVE to set our table for Halloween.
 I set the dining room table up at the beginning of October and leave it up all month long!
 Then we all get to enjoy our spooky dinner party even longer!

 Sometimes I will use paper plates like I did this year:

-To “Dress” them up a bit more, I placed them on some of our plain white china and added a black napkin decorated with some simple plastic vampire fangs.
+To “Dress” them up a bit more, place the Halloween paper plates on a simple white dinner plate, and add a black napkin decorated with simple plastic vampire fangs.

-In years since the dinner in this post, I’ve purchased a set of Halloween Dishes – crazy I know, but I’m kinda obsessed with the Haunted Mansion at Disney World, and jumped at the chance to buy a set of actual Haunted Mansion plates!
+In years since the dinner in this post, I’ve purchased a set of Halloween Dishes – crazy, I know, but I’m quite obsessed with the Haunted Mansion at Disney World and jumped at the chance to buy a set of actual Haunted Mansion plates!